Running Network Simulations with BMTK#

 }

 The “vm_report” block will instruct BMTK to record membrane traces from all “scnn1a” type cells and save them in the SONATA formated output/vm_report.h5 file.
 If you wanted to record membrane potential from other cell types you have the option of either modifying the “vm_report” block to save the membrane traces of other cells to the same output/vm_report.h5 file.
-Or alternatively create another block that will independently save a different set of cell voltage traces into a different file.
+Or, alternatively, create another block that will independently save a different set of cell voltage traces into a different file.

 The “ecp” block will record the local field potential (LFP) and save it to the file output/ecp.h5.

-Note that recording LFP and membrane voltages at every time step can signficantly decrease simulation time and their resulting output files can become very large.
-So if you only care about spikes and firing rates then you can either remove these “report” blocks from the configuration file, or set attribute “enabled: false
+Note that recording LFP and membrane voltages at every time step can signficantly increase simulation time and their resulting output files can become very large.
+So if you only care about spikes and firing rates then you can either remove these “report” blocks from the configuration file, or set attribute “enabled”: false

 “networks”#